artwork by Gemini 3 Pro

 Figure.
 The system retries with specific error messages until structural coherence is achieved.

-• Playability Requirements: Goals must be specific (not just “win” or “score points”).
-End conditions must be defined.
-Turn structure must be specified.
-Uncertainty sources must exist for replayability.
+- Playability Requirements: Goals must be specific (beyond “win” or “score points”).
+End conditions, turn structure, and uncertainty sources must all be defined.

 The Refinement Loop

-For complex validation that benefits from multiple attempts, we implement iterative refinement.
-Generate, validate, identify issues, refine, validate again.
-This loop continues until the design passes all ontological constraints or a maximum number of attempts is reached.
+When validation fails, the system retries with specific constraint violations as feedback: “deck-building mechanism declared but no cards in components.”
+This generate-validate-refine loop continues until the design passes all ontological constraints or a maximum number of attempts is reached.

 Case Study: A Game of Racing to AGI (Artificial General Intelligence)